Last Updated on 2 years by soonxindisplay

 There’s a space in all retail stores that is the most underutilized.
 It’s the section between the displayed merchandise and the ceiling.
 If this space in your store is empty, you need to start using it.

-You can use this space for many different things, like signage providing information about products or brands.
-You can also display customer testimonials with the customer’s name and a picture or profile a designer or supplier.
+You can use this space for many things, like signage providing information about products or brands.
+You can also display customer testimonials with the customer’s name and a picture or profile of a designer or supplier.

 Track and measure your efforts to Merchandising Tips